hazelvision/Fascinating-State-Color-Mapping-Puzzle/README.md

 I've posted here the final code that solves the problem for 50 states, either for the min or max score, and in, I believe, the most efficient manner possible.

 I tried writing code to free up memory for objects that were no longer needed, but it would not compile in the compiler I used.
-I also treid to write this using recursion (like you might for solving a maze), but couldn't figure out the logic.
+I also tried to write this using recursion (like you might for solving a maze), but couldn't figure out the logic.

 I am curious whether anyone has any other ideas on how this could be solved.